puppetlabs/puppet-docs/source/puppet/6.3/type.md

 OpenSolaris image packaging system.
 See pkg(5) for more information.

+This provider supports the `install_options` attribute, which allows command-line flags to be passed to pkg.
+These options should be specified as an array where each element is either a string or a hash.

 * Required binaries: `/usr/bin/pkg`
 * Confined to: `osfamily == solaris`
 * Default for: `["osfamily", "solaris"] == ["kernelrelease", "['5.11', '5.12']"]`